-- 5. The Parties reaffirm that climate change is an existential threat to the livelihoods, security and wellbeing of peoples and communities and commit to progress the implementation of the Paris Agreement, and shall promote the global recognition of climate change as a security risk.
+5. The Parties reaffirm that climate change is an existential threat to the livelihoods, security and wellbeing of peoples and communities and commit to progress the implementation of the Paris Agreement, and shall promote the global recognition of climate change as a security risk.
 They shall work together to prevent climate change impacts from continuing to act as a threat multiplier, such as threats from rising sea levels and extreme weather events, with serious implications for peace and security.
 They shall recognise and act on the threat of climate change to peace and security by strengthening adaptation and resilience measures as well as early warning systems.
-[The Parties shall work together towards securing the sovereignty and territorial integrity in perpetual notwithstanding the impacts of climate change on their respective established terrestrial of maritime boundaries.] - 6. [(The Parties confirm their legal obligation to readmit their nationals irregularly present on the territory of another party at the latter's request and without conditionality.)]
+[PACP: The Parties shall work together towards securing the sovereignty and territorial integrity in perpetual notwithstanding the impacts of climate change on their respective established terrestrial of maritime boundaries.]